swipe-org/swipe/README.md

 ##Why do we need Swipe?

-Because all other platforms (such as HTML5, ePub, Flash and iBooks) requires some form of **programming** to create media-rich/animated documents.
-HTML used be a simple declarative language, but becamse a full-brown programming environment with DOM and JavaScript.
-Flash took the same path.
+Because all existing platforms (such as HTML5, ePub, Flash and iBooks) require some form of programming to create media-rich/animated documents, which is expensive and error-prone.
+HTML used be a simple declarative language, but became a full-brown programming environment with DOM and JavaScript.
+Flash took the same path with the introduction of ActionScript.

-That's why we came to the conclusion that it's time to design a new langauge, which is powerful enough to describe media-rich documents that allow us to take full advantage of modern devices, but is also **strictly declarative** (no API, no script), easy to read, easy to write and easy to auto-generate.
+That's why I came to the conclusion that it's time to design a new langauge, which is powerful enough to describe media-rich documents that allow us to take full advantage of modern devices, but is also **strictly declarative** (no API, no script), easy to read, easy to write and easy to auto-generate.

+##Why is it open?

+Because I want to make it an industry standard so that everybody can benefit from it.
+I was lucky enough to work on several successful products, such as Windows 95, which were used by hundreds of millions of people.
+I'd like to see such a success again.

+##Is it really free?

+Yes, I still maintain the copyright, but it's **absolutely free**.
+You can use it for non-commercial and commercial applications, modify it as needed, port it to other platforms (I'd really apprecaite if you open source it as well), re-distribute it with your applications, as long as you explicitly mention that your application uses Swipe and recognize me (Satoshi Nakajima) as the copyright holder.

 ##Specification